'Magnifique' for Dettori as Enable wins Arc

 Dettori, who sprung to international prominence by winning seven races on the same day at Ascot in 1996, made a fast start from the stalls on Enable and had her well positioned behind the Aidan O'Brien's pair of Idaho and Order Of St George.

-With the finishing line approaching, Dettori unleashed Enable to pull clear in stunning fashion against an elite field.
+With the finishing line approaching, Dettori unleashed Enable to pull clear in stunning fashion against an elite field, winning by five lengths, easing up at the line.

 "I was very confident all week...she is a tremendous filly," he said.